 When deciding between a cloud server vs. VPS, one of your biggest considerations is likely pricing.
 While both options are more expensive than a shared hosting environment, they are cheaper than a dedicated server, but you’ll still get many of the benefits of dedicated hosting.

-However, because cloud hosting is more scalable, that means that the price is less predictable.
+However, because cloud hosting is more scalable, the price is less predictable.
 Depending on the resources you used that month, you might have to pay more for one month if you have traffic spikes.
-It is still an excellent value for the money and it tends to be more affordable than a dedicated server plan.
+It still has an excellent value for money and tends to be more affordable than a dedicated server plan.

 Take the services of Upcloud vs. Vultr.
-Vultr starts as low as $1.00 a month, and ranges up to $120, depending on your needs.
+Vultr starts as low as $1.00 a month and ranges up to $120, depending on your needs.
 Upcloud starts at $5 a month.
-However, Upcloud is unique from Vultr because you can choose to create your own plan, where you can choose how much CPU, memory, storage, and even the location of the servers you would like to use.
-Because of this extreme flexibility, it means you are paying for exactly what you need each month.
+However, Upcloud is unique from Vultr because you can choose to create your own plan, where you can decide how much CPU, memory, storage, and even the location of the servers you would like to use.
+This means that, because of this extreme flexibility, you are paying for precisely what you need each month.

-One of the biggest differences when deciding between cloud hosting vs VPS will come down to scale and customization.
-Cloud hosting plans can be scaled on a moment’s notice, and can automatically go up and down as you need more resources for your site.
-From resource usages to pricing, cloud hosting is the more flexible and scalable option.
+One of the biggest differences when deciding between VPS vs. cloud hosting will come down to scale and customization.
+Cloud hosting plans can be scaled on a moment’s notice and automatically go up and down as you need more resources for your site.
+From resource usage to pricing, cloud hosting is the more flexible and scalable option.

 VPS hosting isn’t as scalable, but it is a good option for people who want root access and have extreme customization needs but don’t want to pay for a dedicated server.